Public Library of Cincinnati and Hamilton County Qualifies for Auditor of State Award with Distinction

-Columbus – A recent financial audit of the Public Library of Cincinnati and Hamilton County (Hamilton County) by Auditor of State Dave Yost’s office has returned a clean audit report.
-The city’s excellent record keeping has qualified it for the Auditor of State Award with Distinction.
+Columbus – A recent financial audit of the Public Library of Cincinnati and Hamilton County by Auditor of State Dave Yost’s office has returned a clean audit report.
+The library’s excellent record keeping has qualified it for the Auditor of State Award with Distinction.

 - The entity must file timely financial reports with the Auditor of State’s office in the form of a CAFR (Comprehensive Annual Financial Report);